-By participating on social media profiles and websites officially administered by Mid-South Community College, students and employees should understand that user-generated content does not reflect the opinion or interests of Mid-South Community College or its officers and must not be inappropriate in nature (see next page).
-All participation and user-generated content appearing on Mid-South Community College social media profiles is subject to this policy.
-Content to MSCC's social media profiles that is false and/or purposely misleading, threatening, obscene, a violation of intellectual property rights or privacy laws, or otherwise injurious or illegal may not be posted.
+By participating on social media profiles and websites officially administered by Arkansas State University Mid-South, students and employees should understand that user-generated content does not reflect the opinion or interests of Arkansas State University Mid-South or its officers and must not be inappropriate in nature.
+All participation and user-generated content appearing on Arkansas State University Mid-South social media profiles is subject to this policy.

+Content to Mid-South's social media profiles that is false and/or purposely misleading, threatening, obscene, a violation of intellectual property rights or privacy laws, or otherwise injurious or illegal may not be posted.